noiseprotocol/noise_spec/noise.md

 A pattern is a sequence of descriptors.
 Descriptors with right-pointing arrows are for messages created and sent by the protocol initiator; with left-pointing arrows are for messages sent by the responder.
+All messsages described by the pattern must be sent in order.
 The following pattern describes an unauthenticated DH handshake:

       -> e
       <- e, dhee